Volunteer Building Work Opportunities

 Frequently Asked Questions

-Anyone with a willing heart can serve with MMM Fiji.
-There will always be a skilled team leader and/or volunteers on a project which makes it easy for you to have great learning opportunities.
+It doesn't matter if you are practically skilled or not, anyone with a willing heart can serve with MMM Fiji.
+There will always be a skilled team leader and/or volunteers on a project which makes it easy for anyone to participate and have great learning opportunities.
 So men or women, young or old, skilled or unskilled - all are welcome.

 What does 'MMM' stand for?